-Web Design Foundations Grade 10 One credit/One year Prerequisite(s): Computer Science Foundations, Algebra I, and Geometry
+Web Design Foundations Grade 10 One credit/One year Prerequisite(s): Computer Science Foundations, Algebra I, and Geometry and problem solving, and interpersonal skill development.

-Web Design Foundations is a course that prepares students with work-related web design skills for advancement into postsecondary education and industry.
-The course is intended to develop fundamental skills in both theory and practical application of the basic web design and development process, project management and teamwork, troubleshooting and problem solving, and interpersonal skill development.
 Laboratory facilities and experiences simulate those found in the web design and development industry; where interaction with a "client" is indicated in the standards, it is expected that students' peers or the instructor may serve as mock clients in lieu of an actual relationship with an industry partner.
 Upon completion of this course, proficient students will be prepared for more advanced coursework in the Web Design program of study.